About....My Story

 Bridal, shown at Poble Espanyol in Barcelona, Spain, 2022.

-During this time, I also started Switch Strategies for Change to offer support to women who were struggling with grief and income insecurity.
-It was while doing this pro bono work that I developed my creative breakthrough technique to quickly help 88 women over 50 (the sole breadwinners for their extended families) in 18 countries rise to new levels of confidence, success, and joy.
+It was also during this time that I started Switch Strategies for Change to offer support to women who were struggling with grief and income insecurity.
+It was while doing this pro bono work that I developed my creative breakthrough technique of disrupting despair and activating creative adaptation to help women over 50 (the sole breadwinners for their extended families) in 18 countries rise to new levels of confidence, financial stability, and joy by starting community-building projects.